 Now you’re ready to restart your amaryllis bulb growing again.
 Here’s a growing guide to help with that: Amaryllis Planting Guide

-FAQs: Getting Amaryllis to Rebloom
+FAQs: Getting Your Amaryllis to Rebloom

-No, the plant cannot produce the energy necessary to deliver its big floral show more than once a year.
-A show that impressive is hard work – whew!
+No, the plant can’t produce the energy necessary to deliver its big floral show more than once a year.
+That impressive show is hard work – whew!

 Unfortunately, covering a bulb in wax suffocates the roots.
-Those roots are essential for growth after the energy in the bulb is depleted.
-Consequently, waxed amaryllis won’t rebloom and should be discarded after flowering.
+Those roots are essential for gathering nutrients to support growth after the energy inside the bulb has been used up.
+Sadly, waxed amaryllis won’t rebloom and should be discarded after flowering.

-- If you live in a part of the U.S. where the soil doesn’t freeze – generally zones 8b to 10 – amaryllis can be planted in the garden and grown outdoors year round.
-Given time they’ll grow into impressive, multi-bulb clumps with oodles of flower stalks.
-There are a couple of stunning amaryllis clumps near our office in southern California.
+If you live in a part of the U.S. where the soil doesn’t freeze – generally zones 8b to 10 – amaryllis can be grown outside in the garden.
+Given time they’ll expand into stunning multi-bulb clumps with oodles of flowers.
+There are a couple of amazing clumps near our offices in southern California.
 However, if the soil freezes in winter in your region, don’t leave your amaryllis outside.
 It will die if left outside over the winter.

 Yes, absolutely.
-You’ll need good sunlight and regular monitoring of watering and fertilizing.
+You’ll need a bright, sunny window and regular monitoring of watering and fertilizing.
 Keep in mind that you’re goal is not just to keep the amaryllis happy as a houseplant, but to also build up its strength so it’s able to deliver another big (exhausting) show.